BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <h4>5.
 Militaristic</h4>
 <p>
-He participated in and strenghtend the American military-industrial complex.
+He participated in and strengthened the American military-industrial complex.
 Contrast that with Einstein's atom bomb regrets, for example.
 </p>